knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSubscriptionsApi.md

 <a name="updatesubscription"></a>
 # **UpdateSubscription**
-> void UpdateSubscription (int? id, ModelSubscriptionResource subscriptionResource)
+> void UpdateSubscription (int? id, SubscriptionResource subscriptionResource)

 Updates a subscription item and associated plans